… what a brilliant trip that was. A great balance of challenge and relaxation. RS

 we would like to thank you for a beautiful trip that will remain in our memories forever.
 RBE

 … interesting mix of people + your amazing quiet knowledge of the area made it all feel so easy.
-JT
+JT.

-You fly into Marrakech and head to a nice hotel.
-Next morning we organise the bikes round the corner: for 2018 it should be BMW’s new G310GS or something similar (tbc).
-Then we take a half-day ride to a remote lodge in the High Atlas and from there next morning we set off on a relaxed, 1000-km tour along deserted backroads and spectacular mountain and desert pistes, right up to the very last day returning to Marrakech.
+You fly into Marrakech and head to a modern hotel where we all meet in the evening for a meal and briefing.
+Next morning we organise the bikes round the corner; for 2018 it will probably be BMW’s new G310GS or Honda CRF250Ls.
+But they will probably still offer a couple of the indefatigable XR250 Tornados at lower rental cost.
+Once the bikes are sorted we then take a short ride to a remote lodge in the High Atlas and next morning set off on a relaxed, 1100-km loop along deserted backroads and spectacular mountain and desert pistes, right up to the very last day returning to Marrakech.